Perspective | Enter Nathan Lane and Savion Glover, as Broadway opens its doors for the first time in almost 13 months

 “You look out and it looks like hostages,” Lane said of the audience.
 “I could certainly feel the people were into it.
 It certainly felt strange and very emotional doing it.”

 Glover, in a separate interview, said he got an invitational call from Scott Rudin, the Broadway and film producer who, with Jane Rosenthal, co-founder of the Tribeca Film Festival, is overseeing the pop-ups.
 “Of course, I immediately accepted,” he said, adding that the performance was improvised, much of it on the spot.
-So improvisational, in fact, that when his sound board fell over in mid-performance, he asked a technician to come onstage and unplug a speaker, all the while continuing to tap.
+So improvisational, in fact, that when his sound board fell over mid-performance, he asked a technician to come onstage and unplug a speaker, all the while continuing to tap.

 “Up until last night, I was learning the lyrics of ‘Singular Sensation,’ ” he said, referring to “One,” the finale of “A Chorus Line.”
 “I was jamming to it until 2 or 3 this morning.”